ihreapotheken/IA-SDK-iOS/docs/IAOverTheCounter.md

   * Shows recommended products on cart and thank you screens.
   * Users can start the search process from the cart screen.
 * **IAIntegrations**:
-  * Shows recommended products on the cart screen.
+  * Shows recommended products on the start screen.
   * Users can start the search process from the start screen.